ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 * If there is sufficient metadata, contain a prominent _“Cite-as”_ text with a natural language data citation (see for example the [FORCE11 Data Citation Principles]).
 * If there are additional resources necessary to render the preview (e.g. CSS, JSON, HTML), link to them in a subdirectory `ro-crate-preview-files/`

-The _RO-Crate Website_ is not considered to part of the RO-Crate but serves as a way to make metadata available in an user-appropriate format.
+The _RO-Crate Website_ is not considered a part of the RO-Crate, but serves as a way to make metadata available in a user-appropriate format.
 The `ro-crate-preview.html` file and the `ro-crate-preview-files/` directory and any contents SHOULD NOT be included in the `hasPart` property of the _Root Dataset_ or any other `Dataset` entity within an RO-Crate.

-Metadata about parts of the _RO-Crate Website_ an entity MAY be included in an RO-Crate as in the following example.
-Metadata such as and `author` property, `dateCreated` or other provenance can be included, including details about the software that created it, as described in [Software used to create files](./provenance.html#software-used-to-create-files)).
+Metadata about parts of the _RO-Crate Website_ MAY be included in an RO-Crate as in the following example.
+Metadata such as an `author` property, `dateCreated` or other provenance can be included, including details about the software that created them, as described in [Software used to create files](./provenance.html#software-used-to-create-files)).

 ```
 {